- Take a canoe ride down the waterways of Tortuguero National Park

-Day 8: Boat from Arenal to Monteverde - Nocturnal Nature Tour
+Day 8: Boat to Monteverde, Nocturnal Nature Tour

 In the evening, spot nocturnal wildlife at its most active on a guided night tour of the Monteverde Cloud Forest Reserve.
 A naturalist will point out sloths, armadillos, and kinkajous, as well as sleeping birds and frogs.

 Upon reaching the end of the line, the exhilarating adventure of whizzing down the mountain begins.
-You will connect to a zip-line cable that stretches over the treetops and across canyons, ultimately returning you to the starting point.
-The whole excursion is regarded as the most thrilling zip-line adventures in the country.
+You will connect to a zipline cable that stretches over the treetops and across canyons, ultimately returning you to the starting point.
+The whole excursion is regarded as the most thrilling zipline adventure in the country.

 The afternoon is free for you to spend on your own in and around Monteverde and Santa Elena.

 Day 11: Transfer to Manuel Antonio

 This morning, you'll be picked up from Monteverde and drive 3.5 hours to the Pacific coast and Manuel Antonio National Park, where you can take your pick and wind down on one of the park's four beautiful beaches—some of the best in Costa Rica.
 If you're hungry for more adventure, you can also hike on one of the park's many trails (following the signs) and get up close to capuchin monkeys, sloths, and over 200 species of birds.
 Snorkeling is also accessible from multiple points along the beaches.

 In the evening, head to the town of Quepos for dinner at Gabriella's to watch the sunset over fresh seafood and steak.

 Day 12: Guided Hike of Manuel Antonio National Park